 It has been a long road for Smartphones.
-A Decade has passed and world has seen the best smartphones with the latest technology and an unbeatable camera quality and more.
+A Decade has passed and the world has seen the best smartphones with the latest technology and an unbeatable camera quality and more.

 Rise and Fall is the way very technology comes and goes.
 With all the recent inventions of cool software and gadgets, it seems like soon, it would be the end of an era for Smartphones.

-Back in 2000, when first smartphone was launched.
+Back in 2000, when the first smartphone was launched.
 Nobody thought, one day it would be able to replace the full-blown computers.
-The day, when first iPhone was launched in 2007, that was time when the revolution of smartphone started.
+The day, when first iPhone was launched in 2007, that was the time when the revolution of smartphone started.
 Since then, there was no turning back.
 The technology started from simplifying the way we communicate, but then it went on and evolved in such a manner, now we are all dependent on our smartphones.

 Also Read: How to Factory Reset your Android Smartphone

 Soon the desktops were not used to send an e-mail, chat with a buddy or play video games, every trait was absorbed by the device which was handy and amazing.

 It went on changing and finally evolved into a device that we have with us today.
 Shop for groceries or clothes, write an e-mail or invite your friends to play games, read articles or prepare your assignments, there is nothing that a smartphone cannot do.

 With Infinity display and DSLR-like camera lens embedded on phones, HD screens with the splendid resolution of 2960*1440, it had enough of innovation.

 A question rises, what now!